-CAL ERR (Calibration Error): Your audio system has been calibrated for your vehicle from the factory.
-If CAL ERR appears on the display it means that your radio has not been configured properly for your vehicle and it must be returned to the dealer for service.
+CAL ERR (Calibration Error): The audio system has been calibrated for your vehicle from the factory.
+If CAL ERR appears on the display it means that the radio has not been configured properly for the vehicle and it must be returned to your GM dealer for service.

 LOCKED: This message is displayed when the THEFTLOCK® system has locked up.
-You must return to the dealer for service.
+Take your vehicle to your GM dealer for service.

-If any error occurs repeatedly or if an error cannot be corrected, contact your dealer.
+If any error occurs repeatedly or if an error cannot be corrected, contact your GM dealer.